ProjectsbyJayla/Jaylas-projects/README.md

 # IT Documentation: Hosting a Static Website on AWS S3 with Route 53

 ## 📄 Overview
 This document outlines the steps to host a static website using Amazon S3 and configure DNS settings with Amazon Route 53.
-The example domain used is `projectsbyjayla.click`.
+The example domain used is `Yourprojects.click`.

 ---